Recycling Tips and FAQs

 ‘Dry recyclables’ is a term used to describe all the items that can go in your household recycling bin, including paper and cardboard, rigid plastics, and metallic packaging (cans, tins and foil).
 You can find a full list on our ‘What can I recycle?’ page.
 Please remember to place items in your recycling bin - clean, dry and loose.

 The first and most important rule of good recycling, is to place recyclables in your household bin clean, dry and loose.
 This means there should be no food or liquids left on your recyclable items (as these will contaminate the paper and cardboard in your bin), and you should place all the items loosely in the bin and not in plastic bags.
 When placing items loosely in the recycling bin, please separate the items and don’t put one into another.
-For example, take the plastic packaging out of a cardboard box before you recycle packaging from a gift or small electrical item.
 You should also open out and flatten cardboard boxes if possible and squash bottles to give you more space in your recycling bin.
 Please leave lids and labels on plastic bottles.
 With paper and cardboard, there is no need to tear the item up, it will be picked up more effectively in the recycling plant in large pieces (and you should not put shredded paper in your recycling bin as the pieces are too small).

 There is a good logic behind the request for your items to be placed in the recycling bin clean, dry and loose.
 If you think about what is going into your recycling bin, any moisture or leftover food will contaminate the paper and cardboard and make it unacceptable for recycling.
 Food will also attract vermin to your bin and to the recycling centre and will cause odours.
 In fact, your contaminated bin could also contaminate your neighbours clean items in the bin lorry.
 When rinsing items for recycling, we ask you not to waste water.
 In the kitchen, use water you are using to rinse dishes for example, and in the bathroom, empty shampoo or shower gel bottles and close the lids before recycling.
 There is no need to rinse out toiletry and cleaning product bottles, just ensure the lids are closed to prevent any spillage.
 The are many reasons why you are asked to place items in the bin loosely.
 Firstly, soft plastics should not go in your recycling bin, these must currently go in your general waste bin.
 Secondly, the items must be loose so that the machinery and human hands at the recycling facility can easily sort the waste into the different materials: plastic, paper, aluminium, steel and cardboard.
 Plastic bags make the sorting process much more difficult and can get caught in machinery at the recycling plant.
 You will also fit a lot more items in your recycling bin if they are loose!